Stephen Duffy

-Stephen Anthony James Duffy (born 30 May 1960 in Alum Rock, Birmingham, England) is an English musician, singer, and songwriter.
-He was a founding member, vocalist, bassist, and then drummer of Duran Duran.
-He went on to record as a solo performer under several different names, and is the singer and songwriter for The Lilac Time with his older brother Nick.
+Stephen Anthony James Duffy (born 30 May 1960) is an English musician, singer and songwriter of Irish ancestry.
+He was a founding member, vocalist and bassist of Duran Duran.
+He went on to record as a solo performer under several different names, and is the singer and songwriter for The Lilac Time with his elder brother Nick.
 He has also co-written with Robbie Williams and Steven Page.

+Career

 Duran Duran and other early work

-While attending the School of Foundation Studies & Experimental Workshop at Birmingham Polytechnic (now Birmingham City University) Duffy met John Taylor.
-Together they formed the group Duran Duran, along with Taylor's childhood friend, Nick Rhodes.
+While attending the School of Foundation Studies & Experimental Workshop at Birmingham Polytechnic (now Birmingham City University), Duffy met John Taylor.
+Together, along with Taylor's childhood friend Nick Rhodes, they formed the group Duran Duran.
 While Taylor was the guitarist (later switching to bass) and Rhodes played the synthesizer, Duffy was the band's vocalist/lyricist and bassist.
 When bass player Simon Colley joined, Duffy moved to drums.
 He left both the school and the band in 1979, before Duran Duran signed with EMI in 1980.

 He went on to form Obviously Five Believers, sometimes known as The Subterranean Hawks or The Hawks, and he made his first four-track recordings.
 The Hawks' only single, "Words of Hope", was released in 1981.